 The tweeted NBA League Pass subscription screen follows the same format as any other Prime Video Channel subscription screen on a Fire TV device.
 It’s noteworthy that an annual subscription option is being offered, since all existing Prime Video Channels are only available as a monthly subscription.
 All existing Prime Video Channels also offer a free trial period, which does not appear to be available for the NBA League Pass subscription.

 The $0.99 annual and $0.49 monthly prices listed on the tweeted image are very likely placeholder prices while Amazon works on integrating the service into their platform.
 For comparison, an NBA League Pass subscription for the 2017-2018 season was $199.99 if paid annually and $28.99 if paid monthly.
 The unrealistic prices on the tweeted image further suggest that the public was not yet meant to see this sign up screen.

-The NBA offers their League Pass subscription through their website, stand alone apps, and through traditional cable TV companies.
-If it does become available as a Prime Video Channel subscription, it will further strengths Amazon’s position as a one-stop-shop for cord cutters.
+The NBA offers their League Pass subscription through their website, stand-alone apps, and through traditional cable TV companies.
+If it does become available as a Prime Video Channel subscription, it will further strengthen Amazon’s position as a one-stop-shop for cord cutters.